-1. Navigate to the "CEO Lock" tab and adjust the "Offset DAC 0" slider near the top left by clicking and dragging the slider until the the data in the Baseband IQ plot is circular (figure 5).
-This centers the beat note near the reference frequency.
+1. Navigate to the "CEO Lock" tab and adjust the "Offset DAC 0" slider near the top left by clicking and dragging the slider until the the data in the Baseband IQ plot is circular and the beat note is visibly centered under the middle red filter arch (figure 5).
 It is also possible to adjust the FFC-100 oscillator current on its front panel to make this adjustment.